ImanSeyed/imanseyed.github.io/_posts/2025-07-05-demystifying-firmware-blobs-in-linux.md

 ```
 `wc` is the WMT command buffer that includes the firmware chunk.

-After sending, the driver subits a USB URB to wait for the chip's response:
+After sending, the driver submits a USB URB to wait for the chip's response:
 ```c
 err = btmtk_usb_submit_wmt_recv_urb(hdev);
 ```